jburguete/fractal/README.md

 * png (to work with PNG files)
 * gtk+ (to make the interface windows)
 * freeglut (interaction with OpenGL to draw graphics)
-* doxygen (standard comments format to generate documentation)
+* doxygen (optional: standard comments format to generate documentation)

 FILES
 -----